 If you only have a standard home insurance policy, there’s a good chance that it only covers personal property.
 You might still need business liability coverage and insurance to protect business assets.

-If you’re not sure, it’s definitely worth reaching out to your insurance provider or a company to provide several quotes like CoverWallet.
-You may discover you need to purchase business insurance, or switch providers.
+If you’re not sure, it’s definitely worth reaching out to your insurance provider or a business insurance company from Hiscox Insurance to get a quote.

 Legally Establish Your Business